I’ve Turned on Multifactor Authentication (MFA). Now What?

 • Fast Identity Online (FIDO) Universal 2nd Factor (U2F): This is a hardware device that either plugs into your USB port or uses Bluetooth to connect to your computer.
 When you need to log into a system, you connect this device to your computer to complete the 2nd factor of an MFA prompt.
 This is the most secure version of MFA, but the most complex to implement.
 An example of this is a Yubikey.

 Cyber insurance companies are requiring multifactor authentication (MFA) in many instances in order to offer coverage.
 However, cybercriminals are finding ways around basic MFA methods in order to obtain your organization’s information.
-Now is the time to reach out to your M3 account executive to discuss your current cybersecurity risk management protocols, as well as your cyber insurance coverage.

 Back to Insight Center